dafny-lang/dafny/docs/_includes/Types.md

 includes a specification.
 In simple cases, those syntactially separate specifications will be copies of each other (up to renaming to take account of differing formal parameter names).
 However they need not be.
-The rule is that the specifications of M in a given class or trait must be _no weaker than_ M's specifications in a transitive parent.
+The rule is that the specifications of M in a given class or trait must be _as stsrong as_ M's specifications in a transitive parent.
-Here _no weaker than_  means that it must be permitted to call the subtype's M in the context of the supertype's M.
+Here _as strong as_  means that it must be permitted to call the subtype's M in the context of the supertype's M.
 Stated differently, where P and C are a parent trait and a child class or trait, respectively, then, under the precondition of `P.M`,